Do you know your types of wool?

 Quick note: Fibers are only wool if they come from sheep.
 So cashmere, alpaca and mohair (which come from goats and alpacas) are actually hair, not wool.
 Interesting, right?
 Now let’s get started!

-Lambswool is the finest, softest fleece that comes from a lamb’s first shearing, usually when the lamb is six or seven months old.
+Lambswool, a hardworking and durable favorite fiber, is the finest, softest fleece that comes from a lamb’s first shearing, usually when the lamb is six or seven months old.
 It’s smooth, strong and flexible, plus it doesn’t need much processing.
 Lambswool is excellent for blankets and bedding (and allergy sufferers) because it’s hypoallergenic and resists dust mites.
 Like merino and all wool, lambswool is breathable and helps your body regulate temperature.
-Check out our plaid lambswool throw and see for yourself!

-Cashmere comes from the fine undercoat of the cashmere (or Kashmir) goat and is known for being supersoft, delicate and luxurious.
+This silky soft fiber comes from the fine undercoat of the cashmere (or Kashmir) goat and is known for being supersoft, delicate and luxurious.
 Most cashmere comes from goats in China and Mongolia.
 Fibers are about 18 microns in diameter, so about the same as superfine merino.
 It’s often expensive: Only about 25% of a cashmere goat’s fleece is used, so it takes the hair of two goats just to make one cashmere sweater.
-Some of Pendleton’s wool blankets, sweaters and coats contain cashmere to make the texture blissfully soft yet still warm and insulating—like this throw.
+Some of Pendleton’s wool blankets, sweaters and coats contain cashmere to make the texture blissfully soft yet still warm and insulating.

 Alpaca hair is strong, silky, warm and durable…plus alpacas are cute!
 (They’re related to llamas.)
 Alpacas were originally bred in South America and especially prized in Inca culture in Peru’s Andes Mountains.
 Their hair is hypoallergenic, so if you’re allergic to wool, try alpaca.
 If not, alpaca and merino wool create a wonderfully soft and light yet insulating blend.
 Fibers are similarly sized as cashmere and fine merino.
-Several of our women’s sweaters and cardigans are made with alpaca yarn.
+We use alpaca yarn in some of our most luxurious sweaters.

 Shorn alpacas at rest.
 They are the cutest.

-Mohair is hair from the angora goat.
+This fiber is hair from the angora goat.
 It’s smoother than wool (and slightly more expensive) but not as soft as cashmere, so it’s kind of a middle ground.
 Fibers are 25-40 microns in diameter, roughly the same as Shetland wool and even some merino.
 Mohair is known to have a fuzzy texture, because the goat’s coarser outer hairs mix in with its fluffy undercoat.
 Like wool, it’s wrinkle- and dirt-resistant.
-Pendleton’s new boucle wool throw blends mohair with lambswool for warmth and unique texture.

 Any other types of wool you’re curious about?
 Let us know in the comments below!